telerik/reporting-docs/knowledge-base/notimplementedexception-no-runtime-item-is-defined-for-report-item.md

 ## Cause

-To distribute Telerik Reporting assemblie, you want merge them into a single **EXE** or **DLL** that can be used by the custom application. **ILMerge** or other tool manages to gather the DLLs successfully, but when you try to run an application, which uses the merged DLL|EXE, you get the above mentioned error.
+To distribute the Telerik Reporting assemblies, you want to merge them into a single **EXE** or **DLL** that can be used by the custom application. **ILMerge** or another tool manages to gather the DLLs successfully, but when you try to run an application, that uses the merged DLL|EXE, you get the aforementioned error.

 ## Error Message

 ```
 An error has occurred while rendering a report: